tango-controls/tango-kernel-followup/2020/2020-10-22/Minutes.md

 Anton suggested to meet Mateusz in a separate meeting.

-Anton reported an issue is discovered with forwarded attributes when using a file database.
+Anton reported an issue he discovered with forwarded attributes when using a file database.
 There is something wrong in the parsing of the attribute name in cpptango.

 **Action - Anton**: Create an issue in cpptango for the problem with forwarded attributes when using a file database.